rnietoy/stuffushare/README.md

 * Video Likes
 * Comments (Foreign Primary Key)

-Things to consider:
+Things to consider
-> Video storage structure
+> * Video storage structure
-> Video Uploader
+> * Video Uploader
-> Video player
+> * Video player
-> TODO: How to create a service in Linux and have it running.
+> * TODO: How to create a service in Linux and have it running.
 If the script crashes the script/service needs to be relaunched - Python?

 ###### Workflow